dotnet/csharplang/proposals/improved-interpolated-strings.md

 For a function member that includes a parameter array, if the function member is applicable by the above rules, it is said to be applicable in its ***normal form***.
 If a function member that includes a parameter array is not applicable in its normal form, the function member may instead be applicable in its ***expanded form***:
 *  The expanded form is constructed by replacing the parameter array in the function member declaration with zero or more value parameters of the element type of the parameter array such that the number of arguments in the argument list `A` matches the total number of parameters.
 If `A` has fewer arguments than the number of fixed parameters in the function member declaration, the expanded form of the function member cannot be constructed and is thus not applicable.
 *  Otherwise, the expanded form is applicable if for each argument in `A` the parameter passing mode of the argument is identical to the parameter passing mode of the corresponding parameter, and
    *  **for an interpolated string argument to a fixed value parameter or a value parameter created by the expansion when `A` is an instance method or static extension method invoked in reduced form, the type of the corresponding parameter is an _applicable\_interpolated\_string\_builder\_type_ `Ai`, and overload resolution on `Ai` with the identifier `GetInterpolatedStringBuilder` and a parameter list of 2 int parameters, the receiver type of `A`, and an out parameter of type `Ai` succeeds with 1 invocable member.
-An interpolated string argument applicable in this way is said to be immediately converted to the corresponding parameter type with an implicit _interpolated\_string\_builder\_conversion_.
+An interpolated string argument applicable in this way is said to be immediately converted to the corresponding parameter type with an _implicit\_string\_builder\_conversion_.
 Or,**
    *  for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) exists from the type of the argument to the type of the corresponding parameter, or
    *  for a `ref` or `out` parameter, the type of the argument is identical to the type of the corresponding parameter.